syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example to format above and below standard deviation values in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Above%20and%20Below%20Standard%20Deviation).

 The following screenshot represents the Excel file generated with `AboveBelowAverage` conditional format when `AverageType` is set as `AboveStdDev` in XlsIO.